Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-02.md

 1. The tags themselves.
 2. The source attribute.
-3. Other attributes which define how users can interact with the media.
+3. Other attributes that define how users interact with the media.

-<span class="label label-info"></span> As there are two ways to approach this, the following pages with showcase both:
+<span class="label label-info"></span> As there are two ways to approach this, the following pages will showcase both:

 ## Single-Source
 Use this set-up if you only have _one version_ of the audio file, like an MP3.